East Melbourne

 East Melbourne has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 50 projects that could impact this area.
+Changes in local infrastructure, major projects, and planning initiatives significantly influence an area's performance.
+AreaSearch has identified a total of 49 projects that are likely to impact the area.
 Notable projects include Punt Road Oval Redevelopment, Simpson Street Residential Development, 250 Albert Street, and Elizabeth Street North Richmond Social Housing.
-The following list details those most relevant.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.